 How to define a variable in Python

-Learn how to define a variable in Python.
-This guide covers different methods, tips, real-world applications, and common error debugging.
+Learn how to define variables in Python.
+This guide covers various methods, tips, real-world examples, and how to debug common errors.

 How to define a variable in Python